Sampling method in Research

 For instance, if you are performing research for gathering information about the performance of the specific company, you can randomly select its customers or employees as participants in research.

-- It is very crucial for you to define the population considering the research objectives.
+- You must define the population considering the research objectives.

 - In the case population on which you are conducting research is too large then it might be difficult for you to have access to a sample that represents the entire population.